-Our Pittsburgh Supercomputing Center (PSC) is a joint effort of Carnegie Mellon University and the University of Pittsburgh.
-Established in 1986, PSC is supported by several federal agencies, the Commonwealth of Pennsylvania and private industry and is a leading partner in XSEDE (Extreme Science and Engineering Discovery Environment), the National Science Foundation cyberinfrastructure program.
+Pittsburgh Supercomputing Center (PSC) is a joint effort of Carnegie Mellon University and the University of Pittsburgh.
+Established in 1986, PSC is supported by several federal agencies, the Commonwealth of Pennsylvania, and private industry.

-Please apply for all staff positions by creating a profile and submitting credentials online at http://www.cmu.edu/jobs/index.html.
+Please apply for all staff positions by creating a profile and submitting credentials online through the CMU portal.
 No applications will be accepted via email or the U.S. Postal Service.

-Internship positions at PSC are an opportunity for you to grow and learn in a supportive environment with world-class staff to mentor you.
+Internship positions at PSC are an opportunity for students to grow and learn in a supportive environment with world-class mentors who offer their expertise on various topics.

 Carnegie Mellon University does not discriminate in admission, employment, or administration of its programs or activities on the basis of race, color, national origin, sex, handicap or disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Furthermore, Carnegie Mellon University does not discriminate and is required not to discriminate in violation of federal, state, or local laws or executive orders.